Lyonel Feininger

 Introduction

 Lyonel Charles Adrian Feininger (July 17, 1871 – January 13, 1956) was a German-American painter, and a leading exponent of Expressionism.
 He also worked as a caricaturist and comic strip artist.
 He was born and grew up in New York City.
 In 1887 he traveled to Europe and studied art in Hamburg, Berlin and Paris.
 He started his career as a cartoonist in 1894 and met with much success in this area.
 He also worked as a commercial caricaturist for 20 years.
 At the age of 36, he began to work as a fine artist.
-His work, characterized above all by prismatically broken, overlapping forms in translucent colors, with many references to architecture and the sea, made him of the most important artists of classical modernism.
+His work, characterized above all by prismatically broken, overlapping forms in translucent colors, with many references to architecture and the sea, made him one of the most important artists of classical modernism.
 Furthermore he produced a large body of photographic works and created several piano compositions and fugues for organ.

 Wikidata identifier